visual-framework/vf-core/tools/vf-extensions-react/README.md

 This approach should not be used when:

-- when many items would appear on a page (vf-text, vf-table)
+- when a component contains large number of child components (vf-table may contain large number of inner components).
+This may cause whole subtree to be re-rendered frequently.
 - when an item is interactive (vf-form elements)

 In the above cases it is better to create a "pure" Reactive `.jsx` component template.
 This allows react to remain efficient, to handle state and do "react magic".